What is Cherry Eye in Dogs? Causes, Treatment, & Cost

 Consequences of Untreated Cherry Eye

 Cherry eye can have serious repercussions for your pet.
-Exposed tear glands and surrounding tissues may become dry and inflamed, potentially leading to secondary eye infections.
+Exposed tear glands and surrounding tissues may become dry and inflamed, potentially leading to secondary infections in the eyes.

-Persistent inflammation can also interfere with tear production and disrupt natural lubrication systems within the eye, causing dry eyes.
+Persistent inflammation can also interfere with tear production and disrupt the natural lubrication systems within the eye, leading to dry eyes.
 If left untreated, this can lead to chronic corneal ulcers, impaired vision, or even permanent damage.

 When treating cherry eye in dogs, surgical intervention is the primary solution.
 One effective surgical technique is the mucosal pocket technique: this involves creating a small incision on one or both eyelids to form a pocket for prolapsed tear glands and suturing them back into place, ultimately returning them to their regular positions and alleviating cherry eye.